calluswhatyouwant/musicritic/README.md

 🎉 Musicritic is running 🎉 You now can check it out accessing [http://localhost:3000](http://localhost:3000) on your browser!

-> If you want to check our backend, we have a GraphQL Playground running on [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql).
+> 💡 If you want to check our backend, we have a GraphQL Playground running on [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql).
 You may also need to login on Musicritic to try some queries and mutations, to do that, you can access [http://localhost:3000/api/auth/signin](http://localhost:3000/api/auth/signin) and click on the `Sign in` button.

+> 💡 You can check an interactive UI for the local firebase database running on [http://localhost:5000/firestore](http://localhost:5000/firestore)

 This is it!
 Now, if you make any modifications on the code, the application should update itself automatically.